NizarIslah/nizarislah.github.io/_pages/about.md

   - /about.html
 ---

-I am a master's student at University of Montreal and Mila - Quebec AI Institute.
+I am a graduate student at University of Montreal and Mila - Quebec AI Institute.

 For more info
 ------